larsonjj/generator-yeogurt/README.md

 - Create Single Page Applications using [Backbone](http://backbonejs.org/) or [React](http://facebook.github.io/react/).
 - Make your site/app full-stack by adding an [Express](http://expressjs.com/) Server with optional database, cookie session, and security support .

-Check out the [features](#features) section to see everything this Yeogurt has to offer.
+Check out the [features](#features) section to see everything this generator has to offer.